-A Bitesplint is a custom fit rubber mouthpiece worn on the lower teeth.
-A Bitesplint is primarily used to help in the correction of a crossbite (upper teeth inside of lower teeth) and is worn along with upper braces.
-This appliance prevents the patient from completely biting, allowing for the tooth or teeth in crossbite to be moved into the correct position.
+A bitesplint is a custom-fit rubber mouthpiece worn on the lower teeth.
+A bitesplint is primarily used to help in the correction of a crossbite (upper teeth inside of lower teeth), and is worn along with upper braces.
+This appliance prevents the patient from biting completely, and that allows for the tooth or teeth in crossbite to be moved into the correct position.

 - Be very careful when eating.
 Your teeth may be hitting edge to edge and prone to chipping.